CedricLeon/TpgVvcPartDatabase/README.md

 But `trainingTargets` is changed every `nbGenerationTargetChange`(usually 30) and contains `nbValidationTarget` (usually 10.000).

-Each solution has its own executable.
+Each solution has its own executable, see `CMakeLists.txt` for more details.

 ### Classic classification TPG